-This webinar explored the concept of geodata marketplaces and how it supports location intelligence.
-By deep-diving into the context, definitions, opportunities and three case studies of geodata marketplaces demonstrated, the webinar gave insights into the current state of play of geodata marketplaces and some concrete examples of the state of the art solutions.
+This webinar explored geodata marketplaces and how they support location intelligence.
+By deep-diving into the context, definitions, opportunities and three case studies of geodata marketplaces, the webinar provided insights into the current state of play of geodata marketplaces and concrete examples of the state-of-the-art solutions.

-The second section explores the opportunities in the move towards increased location intelligence.
+The second section explored the opportunities associated with the move towards increased location intelligence.
 Some of the key opportunities discussed were:

-- Enable collaboration with other organisations and public-private partnerships;
+- Greater collaboration with other organisations and public-private partnerships;

 - Focus on efficiency and deliver cost savings through governmental geospatial “one-stop shops”;

-- Improve service quality and effectiveness through better access to information.
+- Improved service quality and effectiveness through better access to information.

-- Building ecosystems allowing for better access to data;
+- Creation of ecosystems allowing for better access to data;

 - Increased efficiency and cost savings in delivering new and innovative products, tools and business models;

 To understand the positive implication of such opportunities, the concept of location intelligence and how this is linked to ecosystems thinking and geodata marketplaces was explained.
-First of all, ecosystems centred around the sharing, exchange, use and reuse of data are essential to provide an environment for creating, managing and sustaining such initiatives.
-Location intelligence is derived from processes (boosted by new technologies) that allow (diverse) inputs to be turned into (location intelligent) outputs.
+Ecosystems centred around sharing, exchanging, using, and reusing data are essential to provide an environment for creating, managing, and sustaining such geodata marketplace initiatives.
+Location intelligence is derived from processes boosted by new technologies that allow diverse inputs to be turned into location intelligent outputs.
 By collecting, connecting and protecting data through sustainable ecosystems, we can derive new and deeper geospatial insight.
-As a result, both private and public actors are picking up on this, and new and innovative tools, platforms and business models are growing as a result.
+As a result, both private and public actors are picking up on this, and new and innovative tools, platforms and business models are growing.
 In sum, geodata marketplaces encapsulate ecosystems thinking and serves as an enabler for location intelligence.

 The third part of the webinar focused on Esri’s living atlas, presented by Jill Saligoe-Simmel, product manager for SDI and INSPIRE.
 She explained that their living atlas comprises a curated collection of 8000 different types of datasets, where much of the data is publicly available, some are subscriber content, and some are premium content.
 The living atlas is a marketplace enabled by geospatial infrastructures such as cloud storage and web services.
 Moreover, geospatial infrastructures govern access and enable a kind of social network for data.

-The living atlas is integral to ArcGIS software, which is the basis of, for example, field apps and business app, and allows for ease of use for community participation.
+The living atlas is integral to ArcGIS software, which is the basis of field apps and business apps, and allows for ease of use for community participation.
 The geospatial infrastructure enables new types of ecosystems thinking and supports data improvements.
 In sum, the living atlas helps new ways of bringing together data from different sources and keeping such data continuously updated.
 Therefore, it constitutes a form of geodata marketplace that puts ecosystems thinking into practice.